filipjezek/dortdb/packages/lang-cypher/src/parser/differences.md

 ## Differences due to a lack of lookahead

-We use a LALR(1) parser, so in the original grammar there are some constructs that would be ambiguous during parsing.
+We use a LALR(1) parser and the original grammar contains some constructs that would be ambiguous during parsing.

 ### Node patterns vs parenthesized expressions